debanjandhara/Ultimate-Dev-Guides/DSA/Python - All Data Structure.md

 # Creating a Tuple with
 # the use of Strings
 Tuple = ('Geeks', 'For')
-print("
-Tuple with the use of String: ") print(Tuple)
+print("Tuple with the use of String: ") print(Tuple)

 # Creating a Tuple with
 # the use of list
 list1 = [1, 2, 4, 5, 6]
-print("
-Tuple using List: ")
+print("Tuple using List: ")
 Tuple = tuple(list1)

 # Accessing element using indexing